Takifugu

-Takifugu, also known by the Japanese name fugu (河豚), is a genus of pufferfish with 25 species, most of which are native to salt and brackish waters of the northwest Pacific, but a few species are found in freshwater in Asia or more widely in the Indo-Pacific region.
+Takifugu, also known by the Japanese name fugu (河豚), is a genus of pufferfish currently with 25 species.
+Most are native to salt and brackish waters of the northwest Pacific, but a few species are found in freshwater in Asia or more widely in the Indo-Pacific region.
 Their diet consists mostly of algae, molluscs, invertebrates and sometimes crustaceans.

-The fish contains lethal amounts of the poison tetrodotoxin in the internal organs, especially the liver and the ovaries, but also in the skin and the testes.
-The poison paralyzes the muscles while the victim stays fully conscious, and eventually dies from asphyxiation.
-There is currently no antidote, and the standard medical approach is to try to support the respiratory and circulatory system until the effect of the poison wears off.
+These fish contain lethal amounts of tetrodotoxin in the internal organs, especially the liver and the ovaries, but also in the skin and the testes.
+The toxin paralyzes the muscles while the victim stays fully conscious, and eventually dies from asphyxiation.
+There is currently no antidote, and the standard medical approach is to try to support the respiratory and circulatory system until the effect of the toxin wears off.

 Distribution and conservation status

-There are 25 species belonging to the genus Takifugu.
+Currently, 25 species are placed in the genus Takifugu.
 Most species are restricted to salt and brackish waters of the northwest Pacific, but a few occur more widely in the Indo-Pacific region or in freshwater of Asia.
-Although several are euryhaline (can adapt to various salinities) to some extent, most are unable to live in freshwater.
-Two exceptions are the anadromous Takifugu obscurus and the Takifugu ocellatus, which lives in coastal marine waters but migrates into fresh water to spawn in rivers.
+Although several are euryhaline to some extent, most are unable to live in freshwater.
+Two exceptions are the Takifugu obscurus and Takifugu ocellatus, which live in coastal marine waters but migrate into fresh water to spawn in rivers.

 Most species in the genus are not considered threatened, but there are two notable exceptions: the critically endangered Takifugu chinensis and the endangered Takifugu plagiocellatus.

-Takifugu rubripes serves as a model organism in biological research.

 Morphology and behaviour

-Not all Takifugu have been studied in detail, but the most researched species is Takifugu rubripes, due to the commercial farming of this fish for human consumption.
-Takifugu rubripes, for example, breeds from March to May and lays eggs attached to rocks at a depth of around 20 m.
-As far as known, most species live exclusively in marine and brackish water, also breeding in this habitat.
-The anadromous Takifugu obscurus migrates from its coastal marine habitat into fresh water to spawn.
+Not all Takifugu species have been studied in detail, but the most researched species, Takifugu rubripes, serves as a model organism in biological research; its availability is due to the commercial farming of this species for human consumption (in Japan and elsewhere).
+This species breeds from March to May and lays eggs attached to rocks at a depth of around 20 m.
+Species that live exclusively in marine and brackish waters also breed in this habitat; in contrast, as mentioned above, the anadromous Takifugu obscurus migrates from its coastal marine habitat into fresh water to spawn.

 An even more exceptional and unique breeding behavior is displayed by Takifugu niphobles.
 They gather in groups at certain beaches, throw themselves onto land where fertilization happens and then return to the water.
 The eggs either float back into the water or may stay on land under rocks for a period, only hatching when again submerged by high tide.
 This breeding behavior is unique among pufferfish, but found in a few other unrelated fish like capelin and grunion.

-Fugu can also change color over time.
-This helps them to camouflage.